vgkowski/opke/Readme.md

-Kubernetes as a Service for on premise deployments (currently Openstack only tested)
+Kubernetes as a Service for Openstack

 # Functionalities